Citation technique and styles

 In academic texts, references are used to show from where information has been collected and to guide the reader to further reading.

 There are three main reasons for referencing:

-Different disciplines have developed different ways of writing references and created various styles, such as Harvard, Oxford, APA, IEEE and Vancouver styles.
+Different academic disciplines have developed their own ways of writing references.
+Examples of reference styles are Harvard, Oxford, APA, IEEE and Vancouver.
 Your supervisor should be able to tell you which is the most common and desirable style within your discipline.

 In order to simplify the handling of references and reference lists, there are so called reference managers.
 EndNote and Zotero are two examples.

 - Import references and PDFs to the reference manager from search tools and databases